samcunliffe/2025-12-01-supergit/slides.md

 - GitHub is a place where a lot of code is, and yours will probably go there too.
 - Working together is much more fun.
 - Think about licenses.

 ---

-# Bonus superpowers

-## If we have time - otherwise Google them later!

-6. Worktrees.
-7. Bisect.
-8. Submodules.

----